The PLC Archive

 The PLC Heritage Centre opened in 2005 and is dedicated to showcasing a range of temporary and permanent displays celebrating the outstanding history of Presbyterian Ladies' College Melbourne.

-The aim of the Heritage Centre is to foster an appreciation of the College's and to play an active role in education.
-The Heritage Centre provides access to the PLC Archive collections through specialist exhibitions, displaying records that exemplify both staff and students's educational experiences.
+The aim of the Heritage Centre is to foster an appreciation of the College and to play an active role in education and community engagement.
+The Heritage Centre provides access to the PLC Archive collections through specialist exhibitions, displaying records that exemplify both staff and students' educational experiences.

 The Heritage Centre also plays a major role in former students' reunions, displaying photos, memorabilia, uniforms and Patchwork magazines for these events.
 A reference space is available for researchers seeking to understand and interpret the collection more broadly.